 For your pinwheel, you will want both sides of your paper to have a design.
 Or, you could use a solid color card stock.
 I made sheet music pinwheels.
 I used a free sheet music graphic that I found at The Graphics Fairy website, downloaded it, and used my home printer to print it on both sides of my card stock.
 Here it is if you would like to use it too!

-Now use your tap hammer to gently hammer the tack into your wood dowel.
-Don’t hammer it all the way in, because you want there to be a space for the pinwheel to spin.
+Now use your tack hammer to gently hammer the tack into your wood dowel.
+I like to pre-hammer a tack into the dowel to make a small hole where I want to attach the pinwheel.
+That way, it’s easy to insert the tack of the finished pinwheel into the center hole.
+And, don’t hammer it all the way in, because you want there to be a space for the pinwheel to spin.

 If you want to add some sparkle to your pinwheel, use a small paintbrush to apply white glue to the edges of the pinwheel and sprinkle with glitter.

 Additionally, you could add a small bead to the center of the tack.
 If using plain colorful paper to make colorful paper pinwheels you could add some small beads to the edges of the pinwheel to give it a more decorative and finished look.

 You can also use different colors of paper or colorful ribbons and strings to attach the pinwheel.
 Get creative and see what kind of designs you can come up with!

 Yes, you can!
 If you don’t want to make such a large version, you can scale this down.
 You can also make a slightly smaller version and use a paper straw or bamboo skewer to attach the tack on the back of the pinwheel to.